d-EURO/smartContracts/README.md

 forge test --rerun
 ```

 The configuration for the fuzzing tests can be found in the `foundry.toml` file.
 Furthermore, the `remappings.txt` file contains the remappings for the fuzzing test contracts.
+In order to debug handler reverts, you can set `.invariant.fail_on_revert=true` in the `foundry.toml` file.